BFTrick/presentation-ignite-seattle-automation/ignite-seattle-automation.md

 [^3]: http://www.recordonline.com/news/20170413/self-serve-kiosks-to-replace-food-staff-at-suny-orange

-^ Just last month Walmart replaced 4,000 workers with robots.
+^ Walmart replaced 4,000 workers with robots.

-^ In June McDonalds replaced cashiers with kiosks in 2,500 restaurants.
-They look just like the airport kiosks.
+^ McDonalds replaced cashiers with kiosks.

+^ And this cafeteria replaced all of their staff with vending machines.

 ---